Donald Trump: Domestic policy

-Trump dismantled federal regulations on health, labor, the environment, and other areas, including a bill that revoked the Obama-era regulation restricting the sale of firearms to severely mentally ill people.
+Trump dismantled federal regulations on health, labor, the environment, and other areas, including a bill that revoked the Obama-era regulation restricting the sale of firearms to people diagnosed with severe mental illness.
 During his first six weeks in office, he delayed, suspended, or reversed ninety federal regulations, often "after requests by the regulated industries".

-The Institute for Policy Integrity found that 78 percent of his proposals were blocked by courts or did not prevail over litigation.
-During his campaign, Trump vowed to repeal and replace the Affordable Care Act.
-In office, he scaled back the Act's implementation through executive orders.
+Trump vowed to repeal and replace the Affordable Care Act.
+He scaled back the act's implementation through executive orders.
 He expressed a desire to "let Obamacare fail"; his administration halved the enrollment period and drastically reduced funding for enrollment promotion.
-In June 2018, the Trump administration joined 18 Republican-led states in arguing before the Supreme Court that the elimination of the financial penalties associated with the individual mandate had rendered the Act unconstitutional.
-Their pleading would have eliminated health insurance coverage for up to 23 million Americans, but was unsuccessful.
-During the 2016 campaign, Trump promised to protect funding for Medicare and other social safety-net programs.
-In January 2020, he expressed willingness to consider cuts to them.

-In response to the opioid epidemic, Trump signed legislation in 2018 to increase funding for drug treatments, but was widely criticized for failing to make a concrete strategy.
+In response to the opioid epidemic, Trump signed legislation in 2018 to increase funding for drug treatments but was widely criticized for failing to make a concrete strategy.
 He barred organizations that provide abortions or abortion referrals from receiving federal funds.
-He said he supported "traditional marriage", but considered the nationwide legality of same-sex marriage "settled".
 His administration rolled back key components of the Obama administration's workplace protections against discrimination of LGBTQ people.
 His attempted rollback of anti-discrimination protections for transgender patients in August 2020 was halted by a federal judge after a Supreme Court ruling extended employees' civil rights protections to gender identity and sexual orientation.
-Trump has said he is opposed to gun control, although his views have shifted over time.
 His administration took an anti-marijuana position, revoking Obama-era policies that provided protections for states that legalized marijuana.
-He is a long-time advocate of capital punishment, and his administration oversaw the federal government execute 13 prisoners, more than in the previous 56 years combined, ending a 17-year moratorium.
-In 2016, he said he supported the use of interrogation torture methods "a hell of a lot worse than waterboarding."
+Trump is a long-time advocate of capital punishment, and his administration oversaw the federal government execute 13 prisoners, more than in the previous 56 years combined, ending a 17-year moratorium.